 Imagine being on your deathbed and your life flashing before your eyes.
 You're contemplating your choices and slowly realizing that you never really lived.
 You were always hung on visualizing the future or running in loops analyzing your past.
 You never paused to enjoy life as it was.
 You never took a moment to cherish the most precious gift you were given.

 This can be one of the worst regrets you can end up with.
-Hence, constantly make the effort to squeeze the most out of moments you’re given.
-Enjoy them while you’re still capable of molding your life to whatever you want.
+Hence, constantly make the effort to squeeze the most out of the moments you're given.
+Enjoy them while you're still capable of molding your life to whatever you want.